Linuxfabrik/monitoring-plugins/check-plugins/redfish-firmwareinventory/README.md

   --username USERNAME   Redfish API username.
   --verbose             Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the hood.
-For this check that also writes a trace of every Redfish request, with timings, to linuxfabrik-
+For this check that also appends every Redfish response it evaluated to its output, ready to be attached to a bug report, and writes a trace of every Redfish request, with timings, to linuxfabrik-
                         monitoring-plugins-redfish-trace.log below the
                         temporary directory.
 Unlike this check's output, the trace survives a check that the monitoring server terminates for exceeding its timeout, which is what makes it useful against a slow management controller.
+                        Passwords and session tokens are kept out of both.
+The output grows with the responses, so keep this switched on in a service definition only while chasing a problem.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/redfish-firmwareinventory/